sputnikus/django-security/docs/installation.rst

 .. attribute:: SECURITY_LOG_REQUEST_BODY_LENGTH

   Maximal length of logged request body.
 More chars than defined are truncated.
 Default value is ``1000``.
+If you set ``None`` value the request body will not be truncated.

 .. attribute:: SECURITY_LOG_RESPONSE_BODY_LENGTH

   Maximal length of logged response body.
 More chars than defined are truncated.
 Default value is ``1000``.
+If you set ``None`` value the response body will not be truncated.

 .. attribute:: SECURITY_LOG_RESPONSE_BODY_CONTENT_TYPES